minimuutti/minimuutti.github.io/en/blog/_posts/2019-04-22-passing-other-dogs.md

 Luckily I can now share this story with you, so you know what to do if you ever face a scenario like this.

-And let's all remember that a dog is not a childrens toy, and you should never let young children walk a dog without supervision of an adult.
+And let's all remember that a dog is not a children's toy, and you should never let young children walk a dog without supervision of an adult.

 2019-04-22